Protect your site with brute force protection

 Dashboards

-You can view a count of the “total malicious attacks blocked on your site” under the Security section of your Jetpack dashboard.
+You can check the count of the total malicious attacks blocked on your site by following these steps:

-The length of time is based on a number of factors and is not a set amount of time.
+The length of time a block lasts is based on a number of factors and is not a set amount of time.

 To address this, please network enable Jetpack on your multisite installation and activate the brute force protection feature on the network’s primary site.
 Once completed, Jetpack’s brute force protection feature will be activated on every site on your network, even if Jetpack isn’t connected on those sites.